openenergymonitor/docs/main/heatpumps/removing_air.md

 # Removing Air from Heating Systems

-Effectively removing trapped and dissolved air from a sealed heating system is crucial for ensuring the system's efficiency, the accurate functioning of heat meters, and its longevity.
+Removing trapped and dissolved air from a sealed heating system is essential for maintaining efficiency, ensuring accurate heat meter readings, and prolonging the system's lifespan by minimizing corrosion.

 ## During Design / Installation